 Miller’s Pub continued to flourish and by 1972 the brothers owned three restaurants on the Adams/Wabash block with Miller’s as the focal point of the family business.
 In 1989, when the building they were renting was renovated to seat cars rather than people, Miller’s Pub moved into one of their other restaurants, Vannie’s, at 134 S. Wabash and continued their business without batting an eye.

-You can bet that when we next visit the Windy City, we’ll be paying a visit to Miller’s Pub (though we wish it was Lander’s was still in operation) and raising a toast to Scott Brady, Peggy Dow Helmerich and our alma mater.
+You can bet that when we next visit the Windy City, we’ll be paying a visit to Miller’s Pub (though we wish Lander’s was still in operation) and raising a toast to Scott Brady, Peggy Dow Helmerich and our alma mater.